heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 In this chapter, you will learn about the differences between bare metal, virtualization and containerization.

-You will learn how what the OCI specification is and how it defines images, containers and registries.
+You will learn what the OCI specification is and how it defines images, containers and registries.

-You will then use Docker and Docker Compose to build, publish, and run applications in containers without the need to install the software directly on your computer.
+You will then use Docker and Docker Compose to build, publish, and run applications in containers so you can run them and share them with others without the need to install anything else than Docker and Docker Compose.

+As this chapter is quite abstract, you will first setup your environment to be able to run some code examples along with the theory.

 ## Prepare and setup your environment